Quick Facts about the State of Wyoming:

 President: Laurie Nichols

 - The residence halls at UW are the most densely populated area of Wyoming.
-2500 live within the dorm area.
+2500 live in the dorm area.

 - War Memorial Stadium becomes the 3rd largest city in Wyoming when filled.
 Arena Auditorium becomes the 5th largest city when filled.

 - White Hall and Macintyre Hall, part of the residence halls, are the tallest buildings in the state of Wyoming, standing at 13 stories tall.

 - It is still legal to graze your horse on Prexy’s Pasture.